intel/bigfeat/README.md

 These containers exist within a docker network (prestonet) and can communicate with each other.

-### **Step 2: Run prepare.sh**
+### `Step 2` : Run prepare.sh

 * Creates the minio bucket corresponding to the scale factor.
-* Generates sql queries (create_sfx_tables.sql and q1.sql through q99.sql)
+* Generates sql queries inside `<working_dir>/framework/sfx/`.
-* Put them under the directory 'framework/sfx/'.
 This directory is mapped to the presto docker container and can be accessed from within it.
 * Generates the TPC-DS dataset and tables.
-* Generates the click log dataset based on the TPC-DS tables.
+* Generates the click log dataset and queries based on the TPC-DS tables.
-* Creates the create and drop table sql query files for click log dataset.
-Put these files under the directory 'framework/sfx/'.
+* Generates create and drop table sql query files for click log dataset.
+Save these files inside `<working_dir>/framework/sfx/`.

-You can modify the scale factor in the prepare.sh file: 1, 10, 100,...

 ```shell script
 cd framework/queries
 ./prepare.sh -s <scale_factor> -l <install_path>
 ```

-<install_path> is the same path as provided in Step 1.
+`<install_path>` is the same path as provided in Step 1.

+`<scale_factor>` accepts integer values. `Scale factor = 1` means size of dataset is 1 GB.
+Usual values are 1, 10, 100, ...

-### **Step 3: Create click log table and run other queries**
+### `Step 3` : Create click log table and run other queries

-Run the create click log table query (sfx is sf1 for SCALE_FACTOR 1 etc.):
+Run the create click log table query (sfx is sf1 for scale factor 1, etc.):

 ```shell script
 docker exec -it coordinator /bin/bash